Insights & Articles

 Featured Image

-As we age, maintaining balance and walking stability becomes increasingly important - but it’s often overlooked until a fall happens.
-Walking steadiness refers to how stable and consistent a person’s steps are when they …
+As we age, maintaining balance and walking stability becomes increasingly important.
+But, it’s often overlooked until a fall happens.
+Walking steadiness refers to how stable and consistent a person’s steps are when they move. …

 Featured Image